 - 2. Transcripts are reviewed by the Faculty Lead. - 3.
-The Faculty Lead will either recommend or reject the student's application and forward the recommendation to the Provost. - 4.
-Approval for an award or rejection of academic forgiveness is granted or declined by the Provost. - 5.
+The Faculty Lead will either recommend or reject the student's application and forward the recommendation to the VP of Academic Affairs. - 4.
+Approval for an award or rejection of academic forgiveness is granted or declined by the VP of Academic Affairs. - 5.
 Students may not challenge the decision. - 6.
-The Records Office records the forgiven grade. - 7.
-A "Z" is added to original letter grade (e.g., "FZ", "DZ", "D+Z") to indicate forgiveness; forgiven grades will no longer be calculated in the grade point average (GPA).
+The Records Office records the forgiven grade. - A "Z" is added to original letter grade (e.g., "FZ", "DZ", "D+Z") to indicate forgiveness; forgiven grades will no longer be calculated in the grade point average (GPA).